Application

 Rapidly respond to emerging infectious diseases with human relevant models

 COVID-19 brought the world to a halt in 2020.
-As scientists raced to understand the disease, it became clear that research was limited by a reliance on conventional cell culture, including cell lines that fail to emulate the in vivo phenotype and organoids that lack endothelium and mechanical forces.
-To advance understanding of COVID-19, researchers have used Organ-on-a-Chip technology to study strain mutations, investigate drivers of vascular damage, explore vaccine development, and rapidly identify antiviral drugs that could be repurposed to fight COVID-19.
+As scientists raced to understand the disease, it became clear that research was limited by its reliance on conventional cell culture, including cell lines that fail to emulate the in vivo phenotype and organoids that lack endothelium and mechanical forces.
+To advance understanding of COVID-19, researchers used Organ-on-a-Chip technology to study strain mutations, investigate drivers of vascular damage, explore vaccine development, and rapidly identify antiviral drugs that could be repurposed to fight COVID-19.

 How Organ-Chips are being used

-The COVID-19 pandemic started an international rush to find drugs to prevent or treat infection.
+The COVID-19 pandemic started an international rush to find drugs that prevent or treat infection.
 To test drugs against viruses such as SARS-CoV-2, researchers often use human cell lines grown in vitro, but these models cannot capture the complex microenvironment seen in vivo and often fail to translate to human response.
 Sometimes, drugs that work in cell lines prove ineffective—or even harmful—when tested in humans, such as hydroxychloroquine.

 Supported Organ Models